Register to get access to free programming courses with interactive exercises

 • Number 2 square: left: 50% with relative positioning

-Assuming everything else is equal, both squares will have shifted by a different number of pixels to the right from their original position.
-The feature consists of a frame of reference from which the relative sizes of these two properties are counted.
-For translateX(), this frame is the object itself, and for a relatively positioned element, it's the container in which it's located.
-In this case:
+Assuming everything else is equal, both squares will have shifted by a different pixel number to the right from their original position.
+The feature consists of a frame of reference from which we count the relative sizes of these two properties.

 • The number 2 square has been moved 250px / 2 = 125px to the right.
-250px is the size of the column where the square is located.
+250px is the size of the column where the square locates

 These modifications can be applied when positioning elements within a page.
 One of the most common tasks is to center the modal window.
 The positioning course had a similar test.
-It's notoriously difficult to do accurate positioning using only absolute positioning.
+It is hard to do accurate positioning using only absolute positioning.
 There are dozens of ways to do this, but using a combination of absolute positioning and translate() is the best option.

 Additional assignment